CenturyLinkCloud/PublicKB/General/Authentication/enhanced-security-master-account-registration.md

 ![ES-MAR-3.png](../../images/ES-MAR-3.png)

 **3:** Enter Your Contact Details
 Enter in your first and last name in the contact details section.
+You will also be automatically assigned a PIN here.
+If you do not like the PIN assigned, you may change it.

+**PIN Criteria:**
+* Your PIN can only contain numbers
+* Your PIN must be a minimum of 4 digits
+* Your PIN can only be a maximum of 10 digits

 Once done, click the next button.

 ![ES-MAR-4.png](../../images/ES-MAR-4.png)